MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 Using your shell (PowerShell or Bash/ZSH), install the Tweepy Python package so that you can run it inside Python code in the rest of this guide.

-I strongly recommend installing Tweepy in a virtual environment and not using a global install.
+I strongly recommend installing Tweepy in a virtual environment and not using a global install for your user or root user.

 !> Avoid using the `sudo` command to become root and install with elevated privileges. i.e. Leave out `sudo` here: `sudo pip install ...`.
 Since running `sudo` allows a package to run malicious code at the root level including deleting files or installing a virus.
+If you _really_ want to install at the global level for your user and `pip install PACKAGE` gives an error, add `--user` flag.

 >?
 If you are new to Python or virtual environments, I recommend that you read through this guide for more background on the instructions covered below.
 [Setup a Python 3 virtual environment](https://gist.github.com/MichaelCurrin/3a4d14ba1763b4d6a1884f56a01412b7)